VOLTTRON/volttron/docs/source/agent-framework/web-framework.rst

 The web subsystem allows an agent to register three different types of routes; file paths, endpoints, and websockets.

 .. note::
-    For all endpoint methods the first match wins.
-Therefore ordering which endpoints are registered first becomes important.
+    For all routes the first match wins.
+Therefore ordering which routes are registered first becomes important.

 File Path